 Maintenance activities include; prohibited-noxious and noxious weed control in County owned areas; nuisance weed control (i.e.: dandelions) in ballparks and on trail systems; inspection and maintenance of playgrounds and equipment; maintenance of trail surfaces and for tree care (removal, planting, clean-up of debris etc.) on County owned lands.

 The Bridge Vegetation Control Program is also part of Municipal Maintenance.
-The focus of the program is ensuring that County bridges, culverts and guardrails are mechanically maintained to control undesirable vegetation such as weeds, grass and even some trees.
+This program ensures that County bridges, culverts and guardrails are mechanically maintained to control undesirable vegetation such as weeds, grass and trees.
 This program reduces the spread of weeds through our waterways, improves sight-lines, reduces snow drift in the wintertime, and reduces the risk of fire by removing fuel from around wooden structures.
 Some sites are visited two and even three times throughout the growing season.

 Additionally, Municipal Maintenance oversees the contract mowing of County owned Open Spaces, over 286 acres.
-The frequency of mowing depends upon the location and usage of the area; mowing could occur once a week, once every two weeks, monthly or twice a year.
-Some boulevards and ditches are the responsibility of the adjacent landowner; for further information on mowing in the County and who is responsible, click HERE.
+Some boulevards and ditches are the responsibility of the adjacent landowner; for further information on mowing in the County and who is responsible, click .